Study with a learning disability

 - It is a good idea to make a time to meet with the lecturer away from the classroom.

 - Think about what you need them to understand before you meet.
-You can ask a Disability Adviser to help set up the meeting and come with you if you want assistance.
+You can ask an Access and Inclusion Adviser to help set up the meeting and come with you if you want assistance.

 Check out the Negotiating Extension web page for more tips on talking with academic staff about study adjustments.

 Issues commonly discussed in a meeting with staff include: